 OCR is not a person and it lacks human ability to make educated guesses.

 This is why we like humans here at Sansan.
 We’re human too, and our whole premise starts with humans meeting.
+They meet and exchange contacts, whether on paper or electronic contacts.

 We’ve also added a big dose of proprietary AI.